Daridra Narayana: Others

 This dictum of Daridra Narayan Seva was extended to the medical field to treat the poor when, in 1972, the Swami Vivekananda Medical Mission came to be established.
 The motto of this mission is what Vivekananda had said: "To reach Narayana we must serve the Daridra Narayana, the starving millions of the land.
 Feel for them, pray for them.
 Strive for the relief and uplift of the suffering and miserable brethren."

 Extending the practice of this religious axiom, a new idiom has been coined "Where Daridra Narayan meets Vaidya Narayana" (Vaidya means medicine) by a leading doctor in Coimbatore, in South India who has urged "Whenever a 'daridra narayan' (poor person) knocks on the door, one must be ready to perform the duty of a 'vaidya narayan' (doctor) in the fullest capacity".

 Satya Sai Baba, a saint, in his preaching to his devotees on 22 Jan 1985 explained that God is worshipped in two forms, as Lakshmi-Narayana and Daridra-Narayana.
 The commonly known practice of most people is to worship Lakshmi-Narayana seeking blessings for their personal prosperity and well-being.
 Only a handful of people chose to worship "Daridra-Narayana (the Lord in the form of the poor and the forlorn)".
 Baba urged his devotees to think only of service to Daridra-Narayana.
 If the hungry are fed, they are easily satisfied.
 Service to Daridra-Narayana can never go waste.
 It is the highest form of sadhana.
 Man is the product of the society, and service to society is real service to God.
 Such service should be rendered without regard to caste, creed, race or nationality.
 On another occasion in November 1886 Baba said "When a hungry Nara is served a hearty meal, what is being done is Narayana Seva, for, Nara (man) is only "a form and a name" projected by Maya (human ignorance) on Narayana (God)."

 Criticism

 A.C.
 Bhaktivedanta Swami Srila Prabhupada, a stalwart Vaishnavite religious preacher, has criticized the propagation of the dictum of Daridra Narayana.
-He calls this axiom as a fashion as he believes that "Daridra cannot be Narayana, neither Narayana can be daridra, because Narayana is always accompanied by Sri, Laksmiji.
-How He can be daridra?
+He calls this axiom as a fashion as he believes that "Daridra cannot be Narayana, neither Narayana can be daridra, because Narayana is always accompanied by Sri, Laksmiji therefore how could he be daridra?